FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 18th February at 5pm.md

 to the Mayor of Savannah, Mr. Van R. Johnson II and the delegation from Savannah that

-travelled to Limerick for this momentous occasion.--- **2**
+travelled to Limerick for this momentous occasion.
+---
+**2**

 The Príomh Chomhairleoir outlined the history that is shared between Limerick and